db0/godot-card-game-framework/README.md

 * Can flip cards face-down and view them while in that state
 * Can add tokens on cards

-## Demonstration functions

-Most of the capabilities of the Framework you can see by natively playing with the cards

-Some features, you would normally see in a game that was scripted to call them at the right time.
-To experience those, I've created some convenient demonstrations to trigger them.
-Most of them are in the buttons which appear when you hover over the card.

-* Card Targetting: Right click and hold on a card to start targettting
-* Tokens: Click on the 'O' Button, to start adding random tokens to the card
-* Card Rotation: Click on either the 'T' or '@' buttons
-* Flip Up/Flip Down: Click on the 'F' button

 ## Credits